Education Centre for Regenerative Living and Organic Market Garden

-On the farm you will find sheep, cows, chickens, worms, bees, olive orchard, pecan orchard, chestnut orchard, home fruit orchard, home vegetable garden, passive solar house, reclaimed wood built barn, timber plantations and regenerating bush.
+On the farm you will find sheep, cows, chickens, worms, bees, olive orchard, pecan orchard, chestnut orchard, vegetable and cut flower market garden, establishing food forests, home fruit orchard, home vegetable garden, passive solar house, reclaimed wood built barn, hardwood timber plantations and regenerating bush.

 Meet the Farmers

-creating while searching for practical sustainable solutions to our global environmental crises.
+Niva Kay studied interdisciplinary environmental studies and continued into Permaculture design.
+She had many hands-on experiences around the globe, growing, building and creating while searching for practical sustainable solutions to our global environmental crises.
 Niva and Yotam co-taught Permaculture design courses in Israel.
-Niva is a photographer and cinematographer, producer and director.
-Check out here current project - Strike 4 Climate The Film.
-Niva is behind all of Pakaraka Permaculture's social media.
+Niva is a digital producer, film-maker, photographer, producer and director.
+Check out her recent documentary film - High Tide Don't Hide.